-In 2010 Marcus appeared on the ITV1 prime time show ‘71 Degrees North’ where 10 celebrities battled against the elements.
-They competed in extreme tasks, tackling some of the most gruelling weather conditions imaginable in an attempt to become King/Queen of the Tundra.
-After 4 weeks of survival, Marcus Patrick triumphed as the winner of '71 Degrees North'.
+In 2010 Marcus appeared on the ITV1 primetime show ‘71 Degrees North’ where 10 celebrities battled against the elements.
+They competed in extreme tasks, tackling some of the most grueling weather conditions imaginable in an attempt to become King/Queen of the Tundra.
+After 4 weeks of survival, Marcus Patrick triumphed as the winner of ’71 Degrees North’.

 Marcus has also performed in many pantomimes over the years including Cinderella, Snow White and the Seven Dwarfs, Aladdin, and Jack and the Beanstalk.

 Due to popular demand Marcus is ‘coming home’ to the Kings Theatre, Southsea this Christmas.

 Jack has recently completed a run of the pantomime ‘Peter Pan’ in Yeovil playing Dame Starkey but before that completed the UK and International Tour of ‘Guys and Dolls’ playing Nicely Nicely Johnson as well as playing the same role in the West End